Orlando (opera): Act 3

 In a grove with palm trees - Medoro became separated from Angelica in the confusion and has returned to Dorinda's hut to seek refuge once more.
-He tells her he would love her if he could, but his heart is not his to give (Aria:Vorrei poterti amar).
-Dorinda comments on the whirlwind of passions caused by love (Aria:Amore è qual vento).
+He tells her he would love her if he could, but his heart is not his to give (Aria: Vorrei poterti amar).

+Dorinda comments on the whirlwind of passions caused by love (Aria: Amore è qual vento).

 Orlando appears and, addressing Dorinda as Venus, declares his love for her.
 Dorinda can see Orlando is still out of his senses, and this is even more apparent when he confuses her with a male enemy he had fought with previously.

 Zoroastro appears and orders his attendant spirits to transform the grove to a dark cave, where he will try to restore Orlando to sanity.
 He knows that tempests eventually recede, and calm will return (Aria:Sorge infausta una procella).

 Angelica finds Dorinda weeping and she explains that Orlando in his madness has burnt her cottage to the ground, killing Medoro in the process.
-Angelica is devastated and when Orlando appears she begs him to kill her too (Duet:: Finché prendi ancora il sangue).
+Angelica is devastated and when Orlando appears she begs him to kill her too (Duet: Finché prendi ancora il sangue).

 Orlando hurls Angelica into the cave and, imagining he has rid the world of all its monsters, lies down to rest.
 Zoroastro declares the time has come for Orlando's mind to be healed; a magical bird descends with a golden phial, the contents of which the sorcerer sprinkles on Orlando's sleeping face.
-As Orlando begins to feel the effects of the magic potion, he sings the aria, Gia l'ebro mia ciglio.
+As Orlando begins to feel the effects of the magic potion, he sings (Aria: Gia l'ebro mia ciglio).

 Orlando awakes, restored to reason, but is horrified to learn that he has killed both Medoro and Angelica and begs for death himself.
 Zoroastro has saved Angelica and Medoro however; Orlando is overjoyed to see them and wishes them a happy life together.
 Dorinda will forget her sorrow and invites everyone to her cottage to celebrate (Chorus: Con un diverso ardor, gia che ciascun e pago).